AlexAlexandreAlves/sqg-api/README.md

 - The project includes a test example to help you start.

-- One of the examples demonstrates token-based authentication.
+- One of the examples demonstrates how you can use a pre-setup test with a token authentication.

 ### 2. Set up your environment